pytorch/serve/docs/default_handlers.md

 # TorchServe default inference handlers

-TorchServe provides following inference handlers out of box:
+TorchServe provides following inference handlers out of box.
+It's expected that the models consumed by each support batched inference.

 ## image_classifier

 * Description : Handles image classification models trained on the ImageNet dataset.
 * Input : RGB image
-* Output : Top 5 predictions and their respective probability of the image
+* Output : Batch of top 5 predictions and their respective probability of the image

 For more details see [examples](https://github.com/pytorch/serve/tree/master/examples/image_classifier)